 Begin this procedure by thawing 1 ml of firefly luciferase substrate (stored at -80 ̊C) per 96-well plate.
 Prepare fresh firefly luciferase reaction quencher and Renilla luciferase substrate reagent (TEXT: 5 μl luciferase quencher/Renilla luciferase substrate per 1 ml of buffer).
 Approximately 1 ml of reagent is needed per 96-well plate.

 Next prepare the luminescent microplate reader.
-Author: which model luminescent microplate reader are you using? (film talent by the workstation of the luminescent microplate reader, opening the software)
+Author: which model luminescent microplate reader are you using? (film talent by the workstation of the luminescent microplate reader, opening the software) We will be using the Synergy 2 multi-mode microplate reader.

 (SCREEN) Within the system icon, under the “Pre-heating” Tab, check the box for “ON” and set the temperature of the machine to 25 °C.

 Under the “Dispenser” tab, prime each dispenser with 1000 μl of 70% ethanol followed by 1000 μl of distilled water.
 NOTE: use separate aliquots of alcohol and water for each dispenser.
 Author: the alcohol and water are already loaded in the reader?
 During the ‘priming’ what will be visible for filming?
 The two dispensers are mounted outside the reader?
+Alcohol and water are in 50-ml conicals, and the intake tubes for the two dispensers are located outside the reader and visible for filming.

 Prime each dispenser with 1500 μl of air (remove dispensers from liquid).
 Author: do you manually remove the dispenser from the liquid?
+Yes, the dispensers are manually removed from the liquid.

 Prime dispenser 1 with 1080 μl of firefly luciferase substrate.
 Prime dispenser 2 with Renilla luciferase substrate.
 NOTE: Be careful not to cross-contaminate the luciferase substrates.
 Author: when do you load the firefly luciferase substrate and the Renilla luciferase substrate?
+The intake tubes for the dispensers are placed in 15-ml conicals containing each substrate, and then the dispensers are primed.

 Remove the lid from the 96-well plate and place the plate in the microplate reader.